Shiva67555/soc-design-and-planning-vsd/README.md

 Simulated CMOS inverters with ngspice, analyzed key static and dynamic parameters, created layout views in MAGIC, and gained an introduction to LEF files, routing tracks, and DRC error analysis.

+# CMOS inverter Switching threshold (Vm)
+It can be defined as the point on transfer characteristics plot where Vin equals vout.
+At this point bot PMOS and NMOS will be in ON state leading to rise in leakage current

+# CMOS fabrication process

+1. Substrate selection Selecting the substrate material.

+2. Well Formation Create N-well and P-well regions where PMOS and NMOS transistors will be placed.

+3. Isolation Form isolation regions (oxide trenches) to separate transistors on the wafer.

+4. Gate Formation Grow a thin gate oxide and deposit/pattern polysilicon to create the transistor gate.

+5. Source/Drain Formation Dope the regions on both sides of the gate to form source and drain terminals.

+6. Contact Creation Open small holes (contacts) in the insulating layer so metal can touch the transistor terminals.

+7. Metallization Deposit and pattern metal layers to connect different devices and form interconnects.

+8. Passivation Add a protective top layer and open windows for bonding pads used in packaging.

 # CMOS Inverter Simulation Using ngspice

 A CMOS inverter was simulated using Sky130 device models to understand both static and dynamic behavior.
 DC and transient analyses were performed using ngspice.